 Kriss: Yeah.
 Yeah, so I got a $5,000 wholesale fee.
 So we each paid $15,000 because it was $30,000 for the tax lien.
 So for my first one, Alex, I did more than I might have just because I wanted that first one under my belt, and $5,000 is more than nothing.
 So that was really good.
-But it's really interesting because I didn't really have any secured finance partners yet because I was just starting, and I found this one on Facebook classifieds.
-She says, "My husband and I are starting a flipping business.
+But it's really interesting because I didn't really have any secured cash buyers yet because I was just starting, and I found this one on Facebook classifieds.
+She says, "My husband and I are starting a house flipping business.
 Just wanted everybody to know in case you find any out there."
 And I messaged her and got a really good relationship going with her.

 Kriss: And so they are funded through a private lender, a relative down in California, and he was very excited about working in my area, my market.
 So yeah, they had the money there just like that.
 It was really smooth and I thought, "Okay, this is way too good to be true."
 And so I contacted them for my second one, and they almost bit on that one, but there were just some things with the house I was telling you about the roof being so low that they were really scared to take something like that on because they're still working in that hoarder house that they bought from me, or basically that I signed to them.

 Kriss: So that was just going to be too much for them, so I contacted other finance partners that I finally got going on, just really started talking with a lot of them.
 And so I had six different finance partners walk through that house, and all of them were too afraid to take that on.